Demand Avoidance And Learning {week 2, 2023}

 Suffice to say, it did not go well.

-This has been happening every since I can remember on a regular basis.
+This has been happening ever since I can remember on a regular basis.
 When he was younger, pencils would be broken, crayons would be thrown, pages would be torn, and tables would be hid under.

 Now that he is older, the paper is still torn and he withdraws.